Skip to main content

 His professional and creative work is characterized by a diversity in scale, medium, and technique always interrogating the boundaries of his own work in relation to that of other disciplines.
-He has collaborated with designers, architects, engineers and entrepreneurs on a wide range of industry projects in the U.S. and in Europe, including residential and commercial buildings, private homes, urban regeneration and adaptive re-use, applications of AI technology in the built environment, and advanced computing for digital manufacturing.
-He has contributed to the design and construction of numerous exhibitions, pavilions, and physical prototypes internationally, some of which were showcased at the Venice Biennale of Architecture (2016/2023), the IASS Expo Pavilions (2015), the Biennial of Young Artists in Europe (2013), and the Benaki and Byzantine Culture Museums (2014).
-In addition to his academic and professional experience, Alex pursues artistic work with his primary medium being electronic music sound.
-He is self-trained in computer music technology which he uses since 2009 in the composition, production and performance of electronic music.
+He has worked as an architect and architectural consultant in Greece and in the U.S., and as a research engineer on applications of computing and AI technology in the built environment and in digital manufacturing.
+He exhibits creative work internationally, some of which were showcased at the Venice Biennale of Architecture (2016/2023), the IASS Expo Pavilions (2015), the Biennial of Young Artists in Europe (2013), and the Benaki and Byzantine Culture Museums (2014).
+Alex holds a Diploma (M.Arch.) of Architect Engineer (2014) from the Aristotle University of Thessaloniki and is a registered architect in Greece.

 Collaboration Inquiries / Prospective Students: